CaptainCluster/CaptainCluster/README.md

 My shenanigans
 ---
-:computer: I utilize the opportunities provided by LUT University and FreeCodeCamp to enhance my knowledge and experience
+:computer: I utilize the opportunities provided by **LUT University** and **FreeCodeCamp** to enhance my knowledge and experience

 💂‍♂️ I am increasing my knowledge in **Computer Networking** and basics of **Cyber Security**

-🔧 I'm maintaining my current GitHub repositories and developing new programs whenever I have the time
+🔧 Provided the time is right, I show my passion towards **software engineering** by maintaining and creating new GitHub Repositories

-🤝 I love networking with people, thus I am constantly meeting new faces
+🤝 I love networking with people, thus I am constantly meeting new faces from all around the world

 My stats
 ---